-Staff Sergeant Michelle Fisher joined the Air Force through the delayed entry program when she was 17 as a Security Forces Airman.
-During her decade of service, she deployed four times in support of Operations Iraqi Freedom and Enduring Freedom.
-While serving in Iraq, Michelle experienced the loss of fellow soldiers, near death experiences, and was sexually assaulted.
+Staff Sergeant Michelle Fisher is a Utah native who joined the Air Force through the delayed entry program when she was 17 as a Security Forces Airman in September of 1999.
+During her decade of service, she deployed four times in support of Operation Iraqi Freedom and Operation Enduring Freedom.
+While serving in Iraq, Fisher experienced the loss of fellow soldiers, near death experiences, and was sexually assaulted.

-Upon her return from deployment, she struggled with post-traumatic stress disorder (PTSD), military sexual trauma (MST), agoraphobia, and insomnia.
-To cope with her undiagnosed trauma, she began abusing alcohol.
+Upon returning home, adjusting to civilian life was difficult.
+Fisher struggled with post-traumatic stress (PTS), military sexual trauma (MST), and other symptoms when she returned from war.
+To cope with her undiagnosed trauma, Fisher began abusing alcohol.
 In 2009, she was arrested for driving while under the influence.
-Michelle stated that this was a blessing because it was the catalyst for her seeking treatment and a diagnosis at the Veteran Affairs (VA) hospital.
+This was a blessing in disguise, and soon she received treatment through the VA to help her cope with the wounds of war.

 Since 2009, Fisher has completed many evidence-based treatment programs, including Prolonged Exposure, Cognitive Processing Therapy, Dialectical Behavior Therapy, Advanced DBT, and inpatient substance abuse treatment.
 She also got involved with the recreational therapy programs through the Salt Lake City VA and local nonprofits, like Continue Mission and Wasatch Adaptive Sports, where she learned to mountain bike.

 In 2014, Fisher was hired as an instructor for Wasatch Adaptive Sports and now teaches cycling, mountain biking, snowshoeing, fishing, and skiing.
 She works directly with veterans from the community who are currently attending the same inpatient program that helped her in 2013.